 The controlling idea, or thesis, belongs at the beginning of the essay.
 Evidence is then presented in the essay's body paragraphs to support the thesis.
 You can start supporting your main point with your strongest evidence first, or you can start with evidence of lesser importance and have the essay build to increasingly stronger evidence.
-This type of organization-order of importance-you learned about in <a href="Chapter 8" The Writing Process: How Do I Begin?" and Chapter 9 "Writing Essays: From Start to Finish"."
-The Writing Process: How Do I Begin?" and Chapter 9 "Writing Essays: From Start to Finish".
+This type of organization-order of importance-you learned about in Chapter 8 "The Writing Process: How Do I Begin?" and Chapter 9 "Writing Essays: From Start to Finish".